Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The A.A.
 Case and the Court's Decision

-• Possible destination for personal use
+• Potential use for personal consumption

 • Absence of elements demonstrating a stable drug dealing activity